Status: Fairly common regular spring and fall migrant statewide.

 Two were present at Inland Lagoon (now Harvard WPA), Clay Co “all summer” in 1915; one, a male, was collected by Brooking 28 Aug 1915 and was seen by Swenk in the Brooking collection (#2167; Swenk, Notes Before 1925, Jorgensen 2012).
 The actual dates these birds were present is unknown.

-Migrants usually do not arrive until the latter half of Oct and peak numbers pass through in early to middle Nov.
-There are only 12 reports before Oct 1 and about 17 reports in Dec.
+Breeding areas are deserted by mid-Aug and fall migration is protracted (Burger and Gochfeld 2020).
+Migrants usually do not arrive in Nebraska until Oct and peak numbers pass through in early to middle Nov.
 As many as 91 were still at Sutherland Reservoir, Lincoln Co 18 Dec 1997, and 284 were at Lake McConaughy, Keith Co 19 Dec 2003, declining rapidly to 157 on 22 Dec 2003.
 Recent years have seen larger numbers lingering later on major western reservoirs.
-Some 85% of fall migrants in Manitoba are young of the year, whereas >95% of birds in the Lake Erie region are adults, indicative of differing migration pathways (Burger and Gochfeld 2002).
+Some 85% of fall migrants in Manitoba are young of the year, whereas >95% of birds in the Lake Erie region are adults, indicative of differing migration pathways (Burger and Gochfeld 2020).

 - High counts: 675 at Lake McConaughy 6 Nov 1975 (Rosche 1994), 550 at Branched Oak Lake 1 Oct 1995, and 367 there 12 Nov 2013.